Karkh: Battle of Haifa Street

 By 2005, Sunni insurgents were using Haifa Street as a safe haven.
 American forces attested patrolling the area in mid-October 2006.
 Even then, Haifa Street was marked by violence.
 Snipers shot at American forces from rooftops and threw grenades at them from the high-rises.
-On January 6, 2007, Iraqi soldiers on patrol along Haifa Street discovered a fake checkpoint manned by Sunni insurgents which resulted in a gunfight that killed 30 insurgents.
+On January 6, 2007, Iraqi soldiers on patrol along Haifa Street discovered a fake checkpoint guarded by Sunni insurgents which resulted in a gunfight that killed 30 insurgents.
 That night in retaliation, insurgents dumped the bodies of 27 executed Shi'a Muslims.
 On January 8, Iraqi forces attempted to remove insurgent forces from Haifa Street, but the attack was repulsed and 2 Iraqi soldiers were killed.
 US forces were then called in to help clear out the street.
 Major weapons were identified inside al-Karkh High School, cordoned off the area, and allowed only pedestrian traffic on Haifa Street.
 Approximately 500 Iraqi and 400 U.S. soldiers took part in the battle along a two-mile stretch of Haifa Street.
 The images of the fighting were shown across the world on various news media, including YouTube.
 In late January, 200 CBS News correspondent Lara Logan had also filed a report about fighting alongside the coalition forces on Haifa Street.